 - 1. Update the accessory apartment ordinance to eliminate barriers. - 2.
 Track spending of the affordable housing fund, and emphasize workforce housing. - 3.
-Continue to require deed restricted housing, and track City progress.
+Continue to require deed restricted housing

-- Continue to waive building permit fees for qualifying projects or portions of projects.
-Track additional units produced. - Consider areas for mixed use housing and mixed housing types, especially adjacent to the downtown and in emerging centers. - 6.
-Create a mixed housing types cluster subdivision ordinance. - Consider an update study of the fee-in-lieu program to assure that fees are reasonably commensurate with actual construction costs.
+- aimed at the 50% AMI and below category, and track City progress. - 4.
+Study the pros and cons of waiving building permit fees for qualifying projects or portions of projects.
+Track additional units produced. - 5.
+Consider areas for mixed use housing and mixed housing types, especially adjacent to the downtown and in emerging centers. - 6.
+Create a mixed housing types cluster subdivision ordinance. - 7.
+Consider an update study of the fee-in-lieu program to assure that fees are reasonably commensurate with actual construction costs.